owkin/GrAIdient/Docs/Concepts/OPTIMIZER.md

 model.setupOptimizers(params: optimizerParams)
 ```

-It is also possible to define scheduler for variables:
+It is also possible to define a scheduler for the values of these variables:

 ```swift
 // Let us assume nbLoops is defined: the number of setps per epoch.